The best vitamin C serums for bright and healthy skin

 Glycolic acid slews away dead skin cells, which clears the way for vitamin C to really get to work thus supercharging the effects.
 This serum, from Murad, is perfect for targeted treatment.
 This formula works with most skin types from normal to dry and combination.

-Another favorite of deputy editor Aleesha, she says: "My first plus with this one was the packaging, as the separate compartments meant that it lasted a bit longer than other vitamin C serums due to preventing oxidation.
+This is another favorite of deputy editor Aleesha's, who says: "My first plus with this one was the packaging, as the separate compartments meant that it lasted a bit longer than other vitamin C serums due to preventing oxidation.
 The texture is a little thicker than I usually like in a vitamin C serum though, but it does still absorb quite well and leave the skin feeling and looking fresh and bright.

 "I have relatively robust skin, but I did find that I sometimes felt a slight sting or tingle when using this—nothing too uncomfortable or that couldn't be remedied with a quenching hyaluronic acid serum or calming moisturizer for dry skin—but it's probably one for sensitive skin types to avoid and that would best for experienced vitamin C users."